 - Microorganisms predigest starches making the bread easier to digest

-You can, of course, buy good sourdough bread.
-However, it’s expensive and in the long run.
-Baking your own sourdough bread is far superior.
+You can buy good sourdough bread.
+However, in the long run homemade sourdough bread is superior.

-- Try making simple sourdough bread together with a friend who has some experience.
-This will greatly sped up the learning curve.
+- Make sourdough bread together with someone with experience.
+This greatly speeds up the learning curve.

 As you get experienced, you might try different sourdough bread recipes.
 And I hope you will not regret that you did.